nathanjhood/UBento/README.md

 By providing symbolic links to our Windows user folders, we can get some huge benefits such as a shared "Downloads" folder and a fully "Public"-ly shared folder.
 Thus, you can download a file in your Windows internet browser, and instantly open it from your WSL user's downloads folder, for example.
 However, there is some risk in mixing certain file types between Windows and WSL - there are several articles on the web on the subject (to be linked) which you should probably read before proceeding with either (or a mix) of the following;

-option 1; symlink your Windows and UBento user folders
+option 1; symlink your Windows and UBento user folders with these commands

     ln -s /mnt/c/Users/{username}/Desktop /home/{username}/Desktop
     ln -s /mnt/c/Users/{username}/Documents /home/{username}/Documents